StarryLeo/starry-vim/README.md

 ## Amazing Colors

-starry-vim includes [solarized8] and [StarryLeo vim color pack](https://github.com/StarryLeo/vim-colorschemes/):
+starry-vim includes [solarized8] and [StarryLeo vim color pack](https://github.com/StarryLeo/vim-colorschemes):

 * gruvbox
-* onedark
+* PaperColor
 * seoul256

-Use `:colorscheme onedark` to switch to a color scheme.
+Use `:colorscheme PaperColor` to switch to a color scheme.

 Terminal Vim users will benefit from solarizing their terminal emulators and setting solarized support to 16 colors: